bienemeia/L1_G2_Project/WeeklyUpdates/Week6/Boshen_Zhang_Week6.md

 I spent about 1h on the project this week.
 2. **Give rough breakdown of hours spent on 1-3 of the following:***
    (meetings, information gathering, design, research, brainstorming, evaluating options, prototyping options, writing/documenting, refactoring, testing, software implementation, hardware implementation)
-   1. Read the feedback of the project proposal, 30 mins
+   1. Read the feedback of the project proposal and take advantage of a good example, 30 mins
+   2. Brainstorm for the system design.
 3. ***What did you accomplish this week?*** _(Be specific)_
-  - This week I set up the VPN so that Meia and Boshen can work on the pis at the farm.
+  - We pick one of a good project proposal from other group as an example, I figured out how to make a progress for our group writing.
 4. ***How do you feel about your progress?*** _(brief, free-form reflection)_
-  - I feel like we are progressing well.
-I think we are doing a good job of getting our selfs set up with the tools we need.
+  - Everything looks good but I think there are lot of new technology and now knowledge that I need to study for.
 5. ***What are you planning to do next week***? _(give specific goals)_
-  - I am planning on buying the rest of the parts this week and going over how to ues the VPN with Meia and Boshen.
+  - I am going to lean something about GUI.
 6. ***Is anything blocking you that you need from others?*** _(What do you need from whom)_
-  - nothing at this time is stopping me.
+  - Nothing blocking so far.